clubfest/ideas/readme.md

 ## TODO

+Remove userId for all the Meteor.methods for better security

 Refactor navbar's use of Session
 Separate concerns: add an edit page for the mailing list, so that things there can be editted, and then add a clean mailing list where you send messages